Subscribe

-If the flooring in every room of your home could flow together perfectly, you could pick one flooring type, have it installed and enjoy a cohesive look.
-While this sounds ideal, it’s not realistic for many homes.
-The rooms in your home have different uses, which necessitate different flooring needs.
+If the flooring in every room of your home could flow together perfectly, you could simply pick one flooring type, have it installed, and go on to enjoy your cohesive look.
+While this sounds ideal, it’s just not realistic for many homes.
+The rooms in your home have different uses, which means they have different flooring needs.
+This is where transition flooring enters the picture.

-Living rooms call for cozy and soft flooring for relaxation, whereas bathrooms and kitchens require increased water resistance.
-At some point, the different flooring types in your home meet.
-Whether bathroom tile reaches hallway carpet or kitchen vinyl meets dining room laminate, you’re bound to have some transition concerns.
+Think about it: Living rooms call for cozy, soft flooring for relaxation, while bathrooms and kitchens require flooring with increased water resistance.
+But at some point, the different flooring types in your home meet.
+Whether bathroom tile meets hallway carpet or kitchen vinyl meets dining room laminate, you’ll likely need different flooring transitions to make it work in a way that’s functional and visually appealing.

-When you’re selecting new flooring, you’re focused on the styles that accentuate your home.
-An equally important element is how your new flooring will transition into other flooring types in your home.
-These floor transitions serve three essential purposes — design, safety and durability.
-As you address these common concerns, the type of transitions you use will depend on the flooring types you’re transitioning.
+When you select new flooring, you focus on the styles that accentuate your home.
+But an equally important element is how your new flooring will transition into other flooring types in your home.
+These floor transitions serve three essential purposes: design, safety, and durability.
+The transitions you use will depend on the actual flooring types you’re transitioning.

 1. Design

-Flooring transitions help mitigate visual appearance where jarring colors and textures meet.
-A neutral floor transition can go a long way to help blend different flooring styles and designs.
+Flooring transitions help smooth out the look where jarring colors and textures meet.
+A neutral floor transition can go a long way toward blending different flooring styles and designs.

-If you use multiple colors for the floor throughout your home, you can ensure there’s a neutral color between them to guide you from one room to the next seamlessly.
+If you use multiple colors for the floors throughout your home, you can ensure there’s a neutral color between them to guide you seamlessly from one room to the next.
 You can also use your transition as an accent to highlight the look of either room it supports.

 2. Safety

-Height difference is a big concern where flooring types meet.
-If thick tile meets a low pile carpet, you may have a small — but potentially dangerous — height gap.
+Height differences are a big concern where flooring types meet.
+If thick tile meets a low-pile carpet, you may have a small—but potentially dangerous—height gap.
 Even minor height differences could become tripping hazards, especially for small children.
 In these scenarios, flooring transitions act as mini ramps to create a safe gradient from a high to a low floor type.

 Transition flooring can also help stairs become safer in your home.
 Stair-nose molding on each step can create a finished look and protect your steps.
-Additionally, it can make the treads longer, giving you more safety by offering better footing as you walk.
+It can also make the treads longer, giving you more safety by offering better footing as you walk.

 3. Durability

 Adding transition flooring can provide the flexibility your floor needs.
-There can be small gaps between the floor types, giving way for expanding or contracting.
-With transitions, your floor can breathe without showing imperfections to your or your guests.
+Small gaps between the floor types can give way to expanding or contracting.
+With transitions, your floor can breathe without showing imperfections to you or your guests.

 Transitions Between Similar Floors

-When it comes to transition, similar floors could refer to the same flooring material or different flooring materials with similar thicknesses.
-Though height differences may not be as much of an issue between similar flooring, transitions can help reconcile aesthetic concerns.
-Depending on your flooring, there are two options you can pursue.
+“Similar floors” could refer to the same flooring material or different flooring materials with similar thicknesses.
+Although height differences may not be as much of an issue between similar flooring, transitions can help reconcile aesthetic concerns.
+Depending on your flooring, you can choose between two options:

 Option 1: Meet Without Transition Strip

-In a few cases, you may be able to transition flooring without using a transition strip.
-Your flooring may qualify for this option if the flooring types have the same thicknesses, the edges don’t require protection or the designs and colors mesh well.
+In some cases, you may be able to transition flooring without installing a transition strip.
+Your flooring may qualify for this option if the flooring types have the same thicknesses, the edges don’t require protection, or the designs and colors already mesh well.

-This option isn’t standard, but it may work for transitions from tile to tile flooring.
-Before you pursue this option, talk to your flooring professional to ensure it’s a safe and beneficial course of action in your situation.
+This option isn’t standard but may work for transitions from tile to tile flooring.
+Before you pursue this option, talk to your flooring professional to ensure it’s safe and beneficial in your situation.

 Option 2: Meet With Transition Strip

-In most cases, it’s wise to use a transition strip between similar flooring.
-Floors with similar thicknesses benefit from a transition type known as a T-molding.
-This transition strip doesn’t adjust for height, but it provides a smooth shift from one flooring to the next.
+In most cases, it’s wise to go with installing transition strips between flooring types.
+Floors with similar thicknesses benefit from a transition type known as T-molding.
+While the floor transition strips don’t adjust for height, they provide a smooth shift from one flooring to the next.

 Types of Transition Moldings